1 Day Eating Okonomiyaki in Osaka

 TO: Shinsaibashi-suji (Chuo Ward, Osaka, 542-0085, Japan)

-Indulge in a bit of shopping after your cultural morning and head down to the Shinsaibashi-suji shopping street, nearly two thousand feet of high-end boutiques, department stores, independent shops, and international brands.
-This shopping paradise caters to both locals and tourists, offering everything from luxury goods to Japanese souvenirs within the shotengai — a commercial market street that is covered overhead and closed to car traffic.
-With traditional architecture dating back to the Edo period, you’ll enter a window to the past which blends with modern storefronts like Orange Boutique, specializing in the curation of recently manufactured to vintage Hermes masterpieces.
+With traditional architecture dating back to the Edo period, you’ll enter a window into the past which blends with modern storefronts like Orange Boutique, specializing in the curation of recently manufactured to vintage Hermes masterpieces.
 On these walls you’ll find Kellys and Birkins galore—which are quite stunning to look at even if you can’t afford them yet!
-Along the same lines of high-end window shopping, we also popped into Daimaru, a towering department store of twelve floors with all the luxury Japanese beauty products you could ever want!
+Along the same lines of high-end window shopping, we also popped into Daimaru, a towering department store of 12 floors filled with all the luxury Japanese beauty products you could ever want!
 Evidently Shiseido is the name of the game here, so if you arrived in Japan hoping to bring home some high-quality cosmetics, be sure to pop inside the first floor of this glamorous mall.

 Kuromon Market